 - Submit a complete application package, including all supporting documentation, and

 - Attend the program’s mandatory seminar held July 29 – August 4, 2018, at Bryn Mawr College.

-How to Apply: Applicants must register and establish a personal user ID and password within the application system.
+- How to Apply: Applicants must register and establish a personal user ID and password within the application system.
 A complete application consists of the following items:

-- A completed and submitted online application
+- A completed and submitted an online application

-- A document containing the applicant’s written responses to questions about their own research practices and the ways practices are changing in their fields
+- A document containing the applicant’s written responses to questions about their own research practices and the ways practices are changing in their fields.

 - Supporting Documents: To apply, students must be ready to submit the Graduate school transcripts, Three letters of reference, CV.